Digicreon/Dispak/README.md

 $ dpk pkg
 ```

-Dispak will check several things, depending of the configuration (see below).
 Dispak will ask you which version number you want to use (new revision, new stable minor, new unstable minor, new major); otherwise you can give the desired version number directly:
 ```shell
 $ dpk pkg --tag=3.2.0
 ```
+In any case, it is *not possible* to "jump" version numbers (for example, going from 1.2.0 to 1.2.5, or from 2.0.0 to 2.3.0).

+Dispak will check several things and perform some operations, depending of the configuration (see below):
+- Check if you are on the `master` branch.
+- Check for uncommitted and unpushed files.
+- Execute pre-packaging scripts.
+- Commit the database migration file.
+- Minify JS/CSS files.
+- **Create the tag.**
+- Send static files to Amazon S3.
+- Unminify files (delete minified files if they are not version controlled).
+- Execute post-packaging files.

 ### 1.5 Install tag